justincranford/spring-security-webauthn-redis/README.md

     objectMapper.addMixIn(CredProtect.class, CredProtectMixIn.class);
 ```

-4. Issue: I think registering `SecurityJackson2Modules.getModules` is overriding typing and causing an issue, but I don't fully understand how or why it is breaking.
+4. Issue: SecurityJackson2Modules seems to override typing, which causes an issue.
+I would like to understand how I can be compatible with it, instead of applying a laisse faire workaround.

 Workaround is override default typing after registering `SecurityJackson2Modules.getModules`.
 ```java